Skip to main content

 This page covers clearml-data, ClearML's file-based data management solution.
 See Hyper-Datasets for ClearML's advanced queryable dataset management solution.

-clearml-data is a data management CLI tool that comes as part of the clearml python package.
+clearml-data is a data management CLI tool that comes as part of the clearml Python package.
 Use clearml-data to create, modify, and manage your datasets.
 You can upload your dataset to any storage service of your choice (S3 / GS / Azure / Network Storage) by setting the dataset's upload destination (see --storage).
 Once you have uploaded your dataset, you can access it from any machine.

 The following page provides a reference to clearml-data's CLI commands.